“Plants know how to make food and medicine from light and water, and then they give it away.”Kimmerer, Robin Wall. Braiding Sweetgrass

 I spent a large part of the summer crawling around in some fantastic floodplain meadows carrying out my PhD research into the sustainable management of floodplain meadows for hay production.
 Preparing my dried hay samples for analysis means I’ve been immersed in the sweet, heady aroma of good quality hay and it always makes me hungry.
 The Open University’s annual Bake Your Research competition is really all about cake, but I’ve taken things a little more literally and actually been baking with the hay I’ve been researching.
 And the results have been tasty indeed!

-Use clean, food quality hay for these recipes.
+Use high quality, well-dried hay for these recipes.
 These are some of the ideas I’ve tried but use your imagination and bring a little hay to your favourite foods.

 Hay infused cream